MattKeeley/Spoofy/README.md

 ## LICENSE

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Creative Commons Zero v1.0 Universal - see the [LICENSE](LICENSE) file for details